-Contribute to the Biotechnology and Biological Sciences Research Council’s (BBSRC) vision ‘to push back the frontiers of biology to deliver a healthy, prosperous and sustainable future’.
+Contribute to UK Research and Innovation (UKRI) Biotechnology and Biological Sciences Research Council’s (BBSRC) vision ‘to push back the frontiers of biology to deliver a healthy, prosperous and sustainable future’.

-BBSRC’s ‘Bioscience Big Ideas Pipeline’ is a programme through which we engage with our broad research and innovation community to identify adventurous and exciting ideas that have the potential to be transformational.
+BBSRC’s ‘Bioscience Big Ideas Pipeline’ is a programme through which we aim to engage with our broad research and innovation community in a quest to identify adventurous and exciting ideas that have the potential to be transformational.

-We’re looking for ideas that will capture the imagination of researchers, the public, industry, and government.
-From knowledge gaps and future technologies that will impact upon fundamental research, through to challenges affecting society and the world in which we live.
+We’re looking for ideas that will capture the imagination of researchers, the public, industry and government.
+From pressing challenges in fundamental research through to addressing issues affecting society and the world in which we live.

-Through this pipeline we will discover compelling ideas that have the potential to develop into exciting, cross-cutting research agendas that bridge recognised gaps in our existing knowledge.
+Through this pipeline we hope to discover compelling ideas that have the potential to develop into thoughtful, cross-cutting research agendas that bridge recognised gaps in our existing knowledge.

 Importantly, Big Ideas should have the potential to be achievable and deliver a step change if resourced in the right way.
 The Big Ideas should appeal to the research and innovation communities that would be expected to play a central role in realising their potential.

-Ideas will first be checked for general suitability for the pipeline, including relevance to bioscience and the Big Idea’s distinctiveness (for example, the Big Idea isn’t the topic of an existing or planned research and innovation programme).
+Batches of ideas will first be checked for general suitability for the pipeline, including relevance to bioscience and the Big Idea’s distinctiveness (for example the Big Idea isn’t the topic of an existing or planned research and innovation programme).

-The second step will be considering the idea’s transformative potential, and this stage will be overseen by the Big Ideas Panel.
-Idea originators will be provided with feedback following the completion of this process, and we expect to consult with submitters and the wider community later in the year to share and shape the most exciting themes and ideas.
+The second step will be consideration of the idea’s transformative potential and this stage will be overseen by BBSRC advisory structures.
+Originators will be provided with feedback following the completion of this process.

-Please note, once a Big Idea has been submitted you are giving BBSRC permission to develop the idea in any way we see appropriate.
+Please note, once a Big Idea has been submitted you are giving BBSRC permission to develop the idea in any way it sees appropriate.
 This may include further development by BBSRC staff working with you and inviting other people to lead or be involved in the development of the idea.

 General Data Protection Regulation (GDPR) statement